How Much Should you Risk for Growth?

 - A realistic budget.
 While it is true that there are successes on a shoestring budget, more often than not underfunded efforts fail.
 Salaries are too low to attract top talent.
 The vendors selected are lower priced and lower quality.
 High quality partners, if they are enticed to participate, give lower priority to the project because of pricing concessions.
 In the rush for expediency, we take short cuts like sacrificing testing time or product quality.

 - Strong vendors/partners.
 It is popular to outsource the aspects of a project that lie beyond our core competency.
 Yet with the benefits, like less overhead and sharper focus, come the risks that your partners won’t perform well.
 They often don’t.
 The ideal vendor/partner should need your project to succeed as much as you do, so they’ll fight through obstacles and strive to keep you happy.
 Ideally, they’ll have executed successfully in many similar projects and be financially and technically strong.
-Read an excellent case study on partnering best practices here.

 - Tested, proven processes.
 Assumptions are the enemy of good execution, and testing is your secret weapon.
 Kicking off a project that will devour significant budget without establishing at least small scale testing is risky.
 At the very least, test the sales process with one or two people, even on a part time basis.
 Perform small scale testing in a development environment and project management processes.
 Draft several training protocols and test them on a few people.

 - Technical risk low.
 Technology can be a great barrier to throw in front of competitors, assuming that we have surmounted the same barrier ourselves.
 It is easy to say, “We’ll figure it out—it’s easy”, but actually delivering on a technological breakthrough is seldom easy.
 Executive leadership must listen carefully to the concerns and opinions of those performing the technical work.
 CEOs with too strong a mindset can stifle truth from bubbling up; trust your technical experts to identify obstacles.
 Strong technical oversight is required to confirm the level of risk.
 Ultimately, testing is your final proof.
-Read this case study about how poorly assessing technical risk cost one company millions of dollars and months of delay.

 This specific case, the failed installation of a warehouse automation system by a $50M revenue clothing distributor, illustrates a number of these five critical pillars of execution success.
 An executive with no systems integration experience took charge of installing the system, with the help of the firm’s in house programmer (an un-proven team).
 They didn’t want to spend money on outside experts: the firm was tight on cash, having just acquired another firm and bought a new building for their headquarters (insufficient budget).
 They decided not to run parallel systems since they were making the change just in time for the peak season (unproven, unwise processes).
 Not surprisingly, the cutover was a month late and still failed, triggering massive shipping delays, a pile-up of excess inventory, a list of angry customers who refused to pay, millions of dollar in losses and a full-blown liquidity crisis.
 The firm barely survived.